neoalienson/hexo-analytics/README.md

 # hexo-analytics
 A Hexo plugin to enable Google Analytics and Microsoft Clarity.
-Many themes provide analytics but using plugin decouple the capability from theme.
+Many themes provide analytics but using plugin decouple the capability from themes.

 ## Configurations